 Delta Dogs is a non-profit, community supported organization that believes that a person’s ability to provide love and compassion to their pets is not based on their net worth.
 Our mission is to provide routine, basic veterinary services for pets (annual vaccines, flea/heartworm meds, spay/neuter) owned by people who live below the poverty line.
 We DO NOT provide emergency services for pets at this time.
+Please note that we are expecting a large uptick in applications due to COVID-19 issues, and we will try our best to assist people.

 Please review our program rules before you fill out an application: